Flowman/ConfigMgr-Quick-Tools/README.md

 ## Install Quick Tools

-Download the latest release, Unzip and run the "Install-QuickTools.ps1" with admin rights.
+Download the latest release, run the MSI installer and read the [Wiki](https://github.com/Flowman/ConfigMgr-Quick-Tools/wiki) for documentation.

-I will recreate the MSI installer one day when I figure out how to create one.

 ## How to build